Compliance and Safety

 The Institutional Review Board for the Protection of Human Subjects (IRB) is charged with the responsibility for reviewing and approving research involving the use of human beings as subjects of research activities in accordance with the Department of Health and Human Services (DHHS) guidelines.
 Note that most agencies require that the IRB review and approve protocols prior to proposal submission.

 Animal Care and Use (IACUC)

-University policy requires that all projects involving the use of live animals must be reviewed by the Institutional Animal Care and Use Committee (IACUC) prior to the initiation of research.
+University policy requires that all projects involving the use of live vertebrate animals must be reviewed by the Institutional Animal Care and Use Committee (IACUC) prior to the initiation of research.
 Note that most federal agencies now require that protocols using animals be reviewed and approved by the IACUC prior to proposal submission.

 Export Control Regulations

 Export control regulations are federal laws that prohibit the unlicensed export of certain goods, products, or information for national security and to protect trade.
 Project directors should review this section prior to hiring non-US citizens, traveling to a foreign country, or shipping items to a foreign country.

 Research involving biohazards, such as novel recombinant DNA, blood-borne pathogens, and carcinogens requires protocol review in compliance with National Institutes of Health guidelines prior to the submission of a proposal or the start of the research.